 Developing a voluntary certification scheme for WEEE treatment

 A resource efficient circular economy means that we need to recover more critical raw materials (CRM), such as Antimony, Beryllium or Cobalt, that industries in Europe require to manufacture modern technological products and also everyday appliances and clean and energy efficient applications.
-CEWASTE will explore whether standards and certification systems can be a tool to improve the recovery of CRM.
-The WEEE Forum’s role is to provide input based on years of experience with compliance with standards in the handling of WEEE.
+CEWASTE explored whether standards and certification systems can be a tool to improve the recovery of CRM.
+The WEEE Forum’s role was to provide input based on years of experience with compliance with standards in the handling of WEEE.

-CEWASTE is a two-year project, that commenced in November 2018, that is funded by European Union's Horizon 2020 research and innovation program.
-It will develop a voluntary certification scheme for waste treatment.
+CEWASTE was a 2.5 year project, that commenced in November 2018, that is funded by European Union's Horizon 2020 research and innovation program.
+It developed a voluntary certification scheme for waste treatment.

-CEWASTE will explore whether standards & certification systems can be a tool to improve recovery of CRMs
+CEWASTE explored whether standards & certification systems can be a tool to improve recovery of CRMs

-Specifically, the project will create, validate and launch the scheme for collection, transport and treatment facilities of key types of waste containing significant amounts of valuable and critical raw materials such as waste electrical and electronic equipment (WEEE) and batteries.
+Specifically, the project created, validated and launched the scheme for collection, transport and treatment facilities of key types of waste containing significant amounts of valuable and critical raw materials such as waste electrical and electronic equipment (WEEE) and batteries.

-The project contributes to an improved recovery of valuable and critical raw materials (CRMs) from key types of waste through traceable and sustainable treatment proces.
-To ensure a comprehensive approach and a robust result, the project will be developed in four stages along the following six specific objectives:
+The project contributed to an improved recovery of valuable and critical raw materials (CRMs) from key types of waste through traceable and sustainable treatment proces.
+To ensure a comprehensive approach and a robust result, the project was developed in four stages along the following six specific objectives: